pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 | `static/chat.message-added.0.mp3` | `file____static_chat_message_added_0_mp3` |

 The compilation will fail if this module contains a name that matches more than one or none of the source files.

+Using the record type on a function declaration, we can choose from the encodings `bytes`, `base64` and `utf8`.

 ### `Backend.MigrateState` Elm Module